Better executable path queries in GHC 9.4

 In this section I’ll briefly review the implementation.
 GHC merge request !4779 has the gory details, for those interested.

-I was able to implement executablePath
+I was able to implement executablePath without modifying any code

 that uses the foreign function interface (FFI).

-was unchanged. executablePath
+getExecutablePath was unchanged. executablePath implementations

 wrap the former.
 See my earlier post for an example

-of how getExecutablePath
+of how getExecutablePath uses the FFI.

 Mac OS X, FreeBSD and NetBSD §

-The FreeBSD and NetBSD implementations of getExecutablePath
+The FreeBSD and NetBSD implementations of getExecutablePath are

 nearly identical, but the implementation for Mac OS X is very